What is Tube Brazing and How Does it Work?

 What is Tube Brazing?

-Brazing is a common fabrication process used for joining two or more metals.
+Tube brazing is a common fabrication process used for joining two or more metals.
 It is similar to the process of soldering, but it is done at higher temperatures.
-For best results, it must be performed with the appropriate brazing rod material based on the metals being brazed together.
+For best results, tube brazing must be performed with the appropriate brazing rod material based on the metals being brazed together.

 How Does Tube Brazing Work?

-The following steps should be taken whenever brazing is performed:
+The following steps should be taken whenever tube brazing is performed:

 - Plan for Expansion and Contraction.